Sean McCoy

 Biography

-Prior to joining the University of Calgary, Sean was an analyst at Lawrence Livermore National Laboratory (LLNL), a US Department of Energy laboratory, and the International Energy Agency (IEA).
+Prior to joining the University of Calgary in 2018, Sean was an analyst at Lawrence Livermore National Laboratory (LLNL), a US Department of Energy laboratory, and the International Energy Agency (IEA).
 At LLNL, he collaborated with research scientists to evaluate the economic feasibility and environmental benefits of early-stage concepts and the State of California to develop rules for CCS under the Low Carbon Fuel Standard (LCFS).
 While at the IEA, Sean collaborated both with IEA member and non-member governments to shape policies that advanced CCS technology.
 Sean was the author or a contributing author to three editions of IEA Energy Technology Perspectives (ETP), three editions of the IEA CCS Legal and Regulatory Review, the 2015 IEA Review of Canada's Energy Policy, and multiple IEA Insights Papers.

-Sean received his PhD in Engineering and Public Policy from Carnegie Mellon in May 2008.
+Sean received his PhD in Engineering and Public Policy from Carnegie Mellon in 2008.
 His PhD dissertation was on “The Economics of CO2 Transport by Pipeline and Storage in Saline Aquifers and Oil Reservoirs.”
 Prior to this, Sean received a bachelor's degree from the University of Waterloo in Environmental Engineering (Chemical Specialization).

 Research